English

 Management of the Instructor Certification System

-Based on the JASA standards, JTA has set six categories in its instructor certification system, in which a total of 4,723 certified coaches were listed as of the end of 2016.
-JTA offers a further accreditation system for elite coaches, who can train players competing on the international circuit.
-Sixty-six “S-level” elite coaches were registered as of the end of 2016.
+In accordance with JASA standards, the JTA has established six categories in its instructor certification system.
+As of the end of 2016, a total of 4,723 certified coaches were listed.
+Additionally, the JTA offers an accreditation system for elite coaches who train players competing on the international circuit.
+By the end of 2016, 66 ‘S-level’ elite coaches were registered.

 3. Enhancement of Governance

-With the 2020 Tokyo Olympics and Paralympics approaching, the enhancement of governance at national sports federations, is drawing public attention.
-JTA strives to ensure sound governance in management and operations.
-To this end, it established the Compliance Office and the Audit Office in 2013, which oversee the enforcement of the code of ethics and disciplinary procedure rules, and which organize seminars on these topics.
-Further, JTA continually strives to ensure fairness and transparency by disclosing information about its organization and activities on its website and through various activities of the Investor Relations Office.
-To strengthen its financial base for enhancement of governance as a public-interest organization, JTA has been proactively promoting the tournaments that it sponsors, recruiting supporting corporations, and collecting donations.
+With the 2020 Tokyo Olympics and Paralympics approaching, the enhancement of governance at national sports federations was gaining public attention.
+The JTA was committed to ensuring sound governance in its management and operations.
+To this end, it established the Compliance Office and the Audit Office in 2013, which oversaw the enforcement of the code of ethics, disciplinary procedures, and organize related seminars.
+Additionally, the JTA promoted transparency and fairness by disclosing information about its organization and activities through its website and the Investor Relations Office.
+To strengthen its financial foundation as a public-interest organization, the JTA actively promotes sponsored tournaments, recruits supporting corporations, and collects donations.

-In 2022, the Japan Tennis Association will mark the 100th anniversary of its founding.
+In 2022, the Japan Tennis Association marked the 100th anniversary of its founding.

 Japan’s Basic Tennis Data for 2016